 As a healthcare consumer, you've no doubt heard the term HMO before.
 In fact, this is the most popular of all health care plan models in the market.
 Where do HMO's come from?
 Here's some history on this type of employee benefit.
-In 1973, The Health Maintenance Organization Act amended the previous Public Health Service Act of 1944 and effectively transformed the way health benefits were to be managed in America and around the world.
+In 1973, The Health Maintenance Organization Act amended the previous Public Health Service Act of 1944 and effectively transformed the way health benefits were to be managed in America.

 An HMO is not really that complex.
 Under current US legal code, an HMO is defined as a public or private entity that meets both of the following requirements:

-All HMOs undergo close scrutiny by a number of government organizations, including each State Department of Health in which they operate.
+All HMOs undergo close scrutiny by many government organizations, including each State Department of Health in which they operate.
 HMOs came under fire in the late 1990s when it was discovered plan members were not getting the timely response and care they deserved.
 Since then, HMO management has improved thanks to electronic data management which streamlines data management and enrollment processes.

 HMO's are still one of the more popular health management options that employers offer, for a number of reasons.